Politics of Botswana

+Botswana has a comparatively strong human rights and democratic record in the African context; Freedom House rates the country as "Free", while Afrobarometer describes it as Africa's oldest continuous democracy, with multipartyism since independence in 1966.
+Economic policy in Botswana revolves around the nation's lucrative diamond industry, which accounts for around 80% of exports, one third of fiscal revenues and one quarter of GDP.
+The country has been praised as an economic success, combining diamond revenues with orthodox/pro-market economic policies and prudent management, although unemployment, inequality and limited diversification remain persistent challenges.
+Botswana has since expanded social spending and fiscal redistribution, but welfare provision remains comparatively limited and targeted, while public services and infrastructure have received substantial investment.
+Foreign policy in Botswana has historically emphasised multilateralism, non-alignment, peaceful resolution of conflicts and pragmatic regional engagement.
+Apartheid South Africa and white-minority rule in the region shaped Botswana's early foreign policy, while instability in Zimbabwe became a major regional concern from the early 2000s.

 History

 Pre-statehood

 The location of present-day Botswana was historically controlled by Bantu peoples, primarily the Tswana people.
 Many legal traditions practiced by the Tswana people, such as respect for traditional authority and protection of property rights, have played a role in the development of post-colonial Botswana politics.
 Centralised political structures developed prior to colonisation have also been retained.
 Politics of the Tswana people prior to statehood was often led by chiefs, who continue to have a role in Botswana politics.
 In the early-19th century, these chiefdoms developed into nation states.
 These nation states incorporated limited government and ethnic pluralism.

 The United Kingdom first began influencing the region in the 1820s and the region became part of the British Empire in 1885 as the Bechuanaland Protectorate.
 The Tswana people were made subjects of the Crown and placed under British law.
 The first significant movement for independence was led by the radical Bechuanaland People's Party.
 The Botswana Democratic Party (BDP) was formed by Seretse Khama in 1962 as part of a negotiated independence process.
 Botswana became self-governing in 1965 and it became an independent republic in 1966.
 The United Kingdom continued to invest in the country financially and pay some of its expenses through 1971.
 Institutions and traditions from both precolonial Tswana society and colonial British rule were retained following independence and continue to influence the politics of Botswana.